Shimanto9sqr/OfflinePasswordVault/README.md

 ## 🎨 Design & Experience

-- **Material 3 & Material You** provides a sleek, modern, and highly customizable user interface that respects your device's theme and system settings.
+- **Material 3 & Jetpack Compose** provides a sleek, modern, and highly customizable user interface that respects your device's theme and system settings.
 - Focus on clean, intuitive navigation for a seamless password management experience.

 ---

-## 📱 App Preview

-*Insert an actual GIF or a set of screenshots showcasing the app's UI, features like categories, and the unlock screen.*